marqdouj/dotnet.general/README.md

   - `StateModel`.
 Provides a base class for models that support state change notification.

 ## Release Notes
+- `10.0.0-Preview1.1`
+  - `NRange`.
+Added `StringValue` property.
+Wraps the Value property as a string.
+    Typically used in binding scenarios that require a string.

 - `10.0.0-Preview1`
   - `EnumList`.
     - `Contains`.
 Added new method.